 Our professors believe research is an extremely powerful teaching tool that leads to students’ disciplinary learning and professional and personal growth well beyond traditional classroom settings.
 Our students and faculty collaborate on many projects that are presented jointly at professional scientific conferences and in peer-reviewed journals, and both have been honored with distinguished national awards.

 Student research is an integral part of the Harvey Mudd College experience, and during Presentation Days each spring, the entire College community is invited to celebrate students’ original projects in design or research.
 Students in every major discipline—biology, chemistry, computer science, engineering, mathematics, physics, plus the humanities, social sciences and the arts—present research done with a faculty member or work that is part of a class project.
-View the 2015 Presentation Days program.
+View the 2015 Presentation Days program (flash) or download the 2015 program PDF.